 On May 16, 2022, the Company entered into a non-dilutive revolving line of credit agreement (the "Credit Facility") with CircleUp Credit Advisors LLC to support the Company's growth.
-The Credit Facility has a credit limit of \$2,500,000 at a simple interest rate of 10.25% per annum, offers an advance rate on eligible accounts receivable (75%), purchase orders (65%), and inventory (50%), is secured against certain assets of PHB with a carrying value of \$5.9 million as at June 30, 2023 and is in place for 18 months to November 4, 2023.
+The Credit Facility has a credit limit of \$2,500,000 at a simple interest rate of 10.25% per annum, offers an advance rate on eligible accounts receivable (75%), purchase orders (65%), and inventory (50%), is secured against certain assets of PHB with a carrying value of \$5.9 million as at September 30, 2023, and is in place for 18 months to November 4, 2023.
 A facility fee of \$65,625 equal to 1.75% of the maximum amount of the Credit Facility was charged and paid via proceeds from eligible accounts receivable which are first applied against the facility fee until fully repaid and next against accrued and unpaid interest.
 Proceeds from eligible accounts receivable in excess of the facility fee and accrued interest are paid to the Company.
 The facility fee is amortized to interest and accretion expense on a straight-line basis.
+The Company received an extension on the maturity date, resulting in an increase of the simple interest rate to 15.25% and additional fees of \$6,067.

-(c) Promissory note
+(c) Promissory notes

-On May 17, 2023, the Company executed a promissory note agreement (the "Note") with an unrelated individual (the "Holder") for proceeds of \$129,990 (CAD \$175,000).
+- On May 17, 2023, the Company executed a promissory note agreement (the "Note") with an unrelated individual (the "Holder") for proceeds of \$129,990 (CAD \$175,000).
 The Note bears interest at 10% per annum and matures on July 17, 2023.
 Unless paid earlier, the unpaid principal amount of the Note and accrued interest shall be payable on the earliest of (1) fifteen days following the demand of the Holder which may not be made earlier than the July 17, 2023 (2) one business day following the completion of a qualified financing for gross proceeds of \$1 million or CAD \$1.4 million and (3) an event of default as defined in the Note agreement.
 The unpaid principal amount of the Notes and accrued interest is convertible, at the option of the Holder, into SVS of the Company at the lowest price per SVS of the Company's next equity financing, the effect of which is nominal and therefore not accounted for.

-The Note and accrued interest were repaid on July 28, 2023.
+The Note and accrued interest were repaid on July 28, 2023. - On August 21, 2023, the Company entered into a bridge loan agreement (the "Loan") in connection with the Argo Tea® Acquisition with a third-party (the "Lender") for up to \$1,000,000 of loan proceeds.
+The Loan is secured by the assets of PHB, for which such security is subordinated to the credit facility.